-Based on storm data (e.g., arrival of gale-force winds), determine a notification procedure with local emergency managers regarding when to move the shelter population to pre-determined safer areas within the facility.
+Based on pre-storm hazards (e.g., arrival of gale-force winds or flooding rains) work with local emergency managers to determine a notification procedure regarding when to move a shelter population to predetermined safer areas within a facility.
 Consider the following:

-- · Do not use rooms attached to, or immediately adjacent to, unreinforced masonry walls or buildings. - Do not use gymnasiums, auditoriums, or other large open areas with long roof spans (longer than 40 feet) during hurricane conditions. - Avoid areas near glass unless an adequate shutter protects the glass surface.
-Assume that windows and the roof will be damaged and plan accordingly. - · Use interior corridors or rooms. - In multi-story buildings, use only the lower floors (no higher than 60 feet) and avoid corner rooms. - Avoid any wall section that has portable or modular classrooms in close proximity, if these are used in your community. - · Avoid basements if there is any chance of flooding.
+- Do not use rooms attached to, or immediately adjacent to, unreinforced masonry walls or buildings. - Do not use gymnasiums, auditoriums, or other large open areas with long roof spans (longer than 40 feet) during hurricane conditions, unless the building meets engineered requirements mentioned in the High Winds section. - Avoid areas near glass unless an adequate shutter protects the glass surface.
+Assume that windows and the roof will be damaged and plan accordingly. - · Use interior corridors or rooms. - In three-story and larger buildings, use only the lower floors (no higher than 60 feet), and avoid corner rooms. - Avoid any wall section that has portable or modular classrooms in close proximity, if these are used in the community. - Avoid basement(s) if there is any chance of flooding.